Hvalfjörður

 We are friends from Germany and years ago we've discovered the majestic landscape of Hvalfjörður.
 Staying there offers nature's entire spectrum from bright sunlight to strong blizzards or magical northern lights.
 Nevertheless, the nearest shops and facilities are only 20 minutes away by car in Akranes or 25 minutes away in Mosfellsbær.

-"hvalfjordur.is" is a joint project of Dominik's "fjordblick.de" with his beautiful cottages and our website "huh.is" with over 20 years of Iceland traveling and photography including the charity initiative "SHOP & HELP".
+"hvalfjordur.is" is a joint project of Dominik's "fjordblick.de" with his beautiful cottages and our website "huh.is" with Iceland traveling and photography since the year 2000 including the charity initiative "SHOP & HELP".

 Please do not hesitate to contact us, if you want to experience Iceland!
 (See imprint for contact.)